ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/piController/piController.rst

 .. _uz_piController_config:

 It has an configurable output limitation with internal clamping to prevent the integrator to rise further during limitation.
-An input port for an external clamping signal is available as well.
+An input port for an external clamping signal is available aswell.

 Setup
 =====